 - Insulin or other diabetes medicine (including glimepiride, glipizide)

-- Medicine for depression (including bupropion, fluoxetine, paroxetine)
+- Medicine to treat depression or mental health problems (including bupropion, fluoxetine, paroxetine, SNRIs, SSRIs, TCAs)

 - Other NSAID medicine (including diclofenac, ibuprofen, ketorolac, naproxen)